anoma/juvix-docs/docs/howto/judoc.md

 As you can see, when we want to write `Judoc` comments, we write three dashes `---`.

 We can write Juvix expressions inside `Judoc` comments too.
-We do so by delimiting it with `;`.
+We do so by delimiting them with `;`.
 Then, the Juvix code inside will be properly scoped and highlighted.
 Remember that only things that are in scope can be referenced.

 For more information about the syntax of the `Judoc` markup language, you can